Frequently Asked Questions

 Absolutely, the bike path is very safe and modern our Columbia Gorge Tour there is amazing.
 The waterfall corridor route is on a Scenic Byway, an official State of Oregon bike route shared with cars.
 Use hand signals for safety and wear the helmet provided.
 Our customers say there was much less traffic than expected, they felt safe, and drivers were courteous.
 This is not your a 55mph highway, it’s a slow scenic drive like through a National Park.

 In 2 hours you can see some of the falls.
-If you want time to see it all and do some short hikes do a half day.
-Stop and eat a picnic or enjoy the Multnomah falls restaurant and book for a full day.
+If you want time to see it all and do some short hikes do a half-day tour (3.5 hours).
+If you want to stop and eat a picnic or enjoy the Multnomah Falls Lodge restaurant then book for a full day.